Laurens de Graaf: The Fortune

 In late November 1683, de Graaf, his compatriots and their fleet of seven ships arrived off Cartagena and held for almost a month.
-Local governor, Juan de Pando Estrada, commandeered three private slave trading vessels - the 40-gun San Francisco, the 34-gun Paz and a smaller 28-gun galliot.
+Local governor, Juan de Pando Estrada, commandeered three slave ships - the 40-gun San Francisco, the 34-gun Paz and a smaller 28-gun galliot.
 800 Spanish, led by a 26-year-old commander, set out to meet the pirates on Christmas Eve but immediately struggled against De Graaf's more experienced pirates.
 90 Spaniards were killed compared to only 20 pirates.
 The San Francisco was grounded and the other two ships were captured.
 De Graaf re-floated the San Francisco as his new flagship and renamed it the Fortune, later the Neptune.
 Andrieszoon took the Paz and renamed it the Mutine ("Rascal") and Willems was given command of the Francesca.
 The group released a large number of Spanish prisoners on Christmas Day and sent them ashore with a note for Governor Estrada thanking him for the Christmas presents.
 The pirates then proceeded to blockade the town.

 In January 1684, an English convoy, led by the 48-gun HMS Ruby, arrived carrying a note for de Graaf from his wife offering a Spanish pardon and commission.
 De Graaf ignored the note, not trusting the Spanish to keep their promises, and invited English officers to board his vessels and trade with his men.
 The English were allowed to pass without incident and soon after, de Graaf and his compatriots left for Petit-Goâve.
 In the summer and fall of 1684, de Graaf remained in Petit-Goâve.
 He sailed in November 1684, but had little or no success in raiding the shipping lanes.